dromara/sureness/README_EN.md

 ### <font color="red">Some Conventions</font>

-- Based RABC, but only has role-resource, no permission action
+- Based RBAC, but only has role-resource, no permission action
 - We treat restful requests as a resource, resource format like `requestUri===httpMethod`.
   That is the request uri + request method(`post,get,put,delete...`) is considered as a resource as a whole.
   `eg: /api/v2/book===get`